necusjz/p/_posts/Min-Max-to-Reach-a-Target.md

 ---
-title: Min/Max Path to Reach a Target
+title: Min/Max to Reach a Target
 date: 2021-03-01 14:01:33
 tags:
   - CodingInterview